TomiOliva/status-seo/readme.md

-To run the script, execute the command:
+## To run the script, execute the command:

-bash
-Copiar código
 python3 status-seo.py
 To configure environment variables, please note: